 An HO-5 policy, also known as a comprehensive form policy, is a superior type of homeowners insurance, offering more protection for both your home and personal property than any residential policy on the market.

-An HO-5 policy is the most comprehensive form of coverage on the residential market, providing open perils coverage and replacement cost claim settlements for your home and personal property.
-Around 14% of single-family homes are insured by HO-5 insurance, making it the second most popular form of residential coverage in the U.S. behind the HO-3 policy, which insures 79% of homes.
+An HO-5 policy is the most comprehensive form of homeowners insurance on the residential market, providing open perils coverage and replacement cost claim settlements for your home and personal property.

 Here’s a look at the different coverages in an HO-5 policy:

 Covers the structure of your home and built-in appliances

 Covers your personal belongings both inside and outside the home